Whatsapp Icon

 What Causes Acute Myeloid Leukemia?

 AML occurs when there are genetic mutations in the DNA of developing cells in the bone marrow.
-These mutations cause the cell to proliferate rapidly and continue living when normal cells would die.
+These mutations cause the cell to proliferate rapidly and continue living when normal cells die.
 Factors that may increase the risk include smoking, exposure to certain chemicals, previous chemotherapy or radiation therapy, and certain genetic disorders.
 However, the exact cause of the genetic mutations in most cases remains unknown.

 What Are the Symptoms of AML?